lullaby6/create-html-element/README.md

     // creating a reference to hit the button const ref = crypto.randomUUID();

-    // use the HTMLElementAddEventListener method for add event listener to elements inside custom elements HTMLElementAddEventListener(ref, "click", () => {
+    // use the HTMLElementAddEventListener method for add a
+    // event listener to elements inside custom elements HTMLElementAddEventListener(ref, "click", () => {

         // when any attribute of the custom element is updated, it will be re-rendered